Rue de Rivoli

-The Rue de Rivoli (/fr/; English: "Rivoli Street") is a street in central Paris, France.
-It is a commercial street whose shops include leading fashionable brands.
-It bears the name of Napoleon's early victory against the Austrian army, at the Battle of Rivoli, fought on 14–15 January 1797.
-Developed by Napoleon through the heart of the city, it includes on one side the north wing of the Louvre Palace and the Tuileries Gardens.
+The Rue de Rivoli (/fr/) is a commercial street in central Paris, France named in honor of Napoleon's victory against the Austrians at the Battle of Rivoli in 1797.
+Initially developed by Napoleon through the heart of the city, the street would be completed by Napoleon III who finished the major extensions decades later.
+The street includes on one side the north wing of the Louvre Palace and the Tuileries Gardens.